jonathansharman/najan/src/arguments.md

 [case](./case.md).
 As a result, arguments have no fixed order, and a single verb can take multiple arguments of the same semantic role.

-In the following, "you" and "I" are joint agents of the eating of a single
+In the following, *you* and *I* are joint agents of the eating of a single
 orange:

 <gloss>